You are currently using an outdated browser.

 SPx Scan Conversion Application Development

 The SPx library scan conversion module provides an Application Programming Interface (API) to control the processing and presentation of the radar video.
 A small number of calls from the application software to the module are used to set-up and dynamically configure the operation.
-Changes to window size, scale or display presentation are effected in real-time, to help ensure that the radar component of the display stays synchronised to changes in the remaining graphics layers.
+Changes to window size, scale or display presentation are effected in real-time, to help ensure that the radar component of the display stays synchronised to changes in the other graphics layers.
 Updates to the contents of the scan-converted bitmaps can be reported to the application software at a programmable rate through one of a number of software event mechanisms, or else the scan-converter can directly update the screen itself to semi-transparently blend the radar video with the graphics.
 Either way, SPx supports real-time sector-based updates of the radar display or else lower frequency (quadrant or scans) as needed.

 Extended Processing Capabilities

 The SPx product family supports the addition of a number of radar processing modules to improve the presentation of the radar video.
 These include thresholding, filtering, clutter suppression and scan-to-scan integration.
-Optional recording capabilities are available in the compatible SPx library's recording module that records the polar radar video to support, for example, incident recording or training applications.
+Optional recording capabilities are available in the compatible SPx library's recording module that records polar radar video to support, for example, incident recording or training applications.

-The SPx software scan converter is a cost-effective solution for radar processing and display.
+The SPx software scan-converter is a cost-effective solution for radar processing and display.
 By eliminating the special purpose hardware in your system, both capital and maintenance costs are reduced.
 The same software solution can be run on a variety of computing platforms from laptops through to high-end multi-core, multi-processor servers.
 By removing the dependence on proprietary hardware, we give system integrators the flexibility to use the most cost-effective hardware components.
-Beware vendors who will restrict your options for hardware selection and lock you in to a life time of expensive hardware, maintenance and proprietary interfaces.
+Beware vendors who will restrict your options for hardware selection and lock you in to a lifetime of expensive hardware, maintenance and proprietary interfaces.
 Cambridge Pixel is founded on the principles of open architecture, open systems, and extensible software components.

 Features